-- Be on the current Senior National Rolling Point Standings (NRPS) at the regular fee entry deadline OR - Be on the current Junior National Rolling Point Standings (NRPS) at the regular fee entry deadline OR - Be on the current Cadet National Rolling Point Standings (NRPS) at the regular fee entry deadline OR - Have placed in the top 8 in the previous season's Division IA National Championships OR - Have placed in the top 4 in the previous season's Division II National Championships OR - For EPEE ONLY: the top 3 (on Modern Pentathlon Point Standings) USA Fencing Modern Pentathlon fencers will be eligible to compete in the Division I epee events without qualifying by any other means.
+- Fencers must meet eligibility requirements AND - Be on the current, or frozen as of March 11 2021 Senior National Rolling Point Standings (NRPS) at the regular fee entry deadline OR - Be on the current, or frozen as of March 11, 2021 Junior National Rolling Point Standings (NRPS) at the regular fee entry deadline OR - Be on the current, or frozen as of March 11, 2021, Cadet National Rolling Point Standings (NRPS) at the regular fee entry deadline OR - Have placed in the top 8 in the 2018-19 season's Division IA National Championships OR - Have placed in the top 4 in the 2018-19 season's Division II National Championships OR - 2021 NCAA National Championships Individual Competitors (24) - For EPEE ONLY: the top 3 (on Modern Pentathlon Point Standings) USA Fencing Modern Pentathlon fencers will be eligible to compete in the Division I epee events without qualifying by any other means.
 USA Modern Pentathlon fencers MUST be USA Fencing members.